startupforge/turbo-next-1/README.md

 ## Purpose

-Set up a monorepo with a `@company/utils` package that can export modules from non-root paths.
+Set up a monorepo with a `@company/utils` package that can export from non-root paths.

 - Package: `@company/utils`
 - Install via: `"@company/utils": "workspace:*"`